jocialmedia/fullstack_nanodegree_project2_tournament-results/README.md

-## This was done for [Project 2 - Movie Trailer Website]
+## This was done for [Project 2 - Tournament Results]
-as part of the [Full Stack Web Developer Nanodegree at Udacity.com](https://www.udacity.com/course/nd004) June 2015
+as part of the [Full Stack Web Developer Nanodegree at Udacity.com](https://www.udacity.com/course/nd004)
+June 2015
 More Information at [Github](https://github.com/jocialmedia/fullstack_nanodegree_project2_tournament-results)